eb1992/ShiftLcd/README.md

 # ShiftLcd Library for Arduino

-This Arduino library provides an easy-to-use interface for controlling an LCD display with a shift register.
+This Arduino library provides an easy-to-use interface for controlling an HD44780U (or similar) LCD display with a SN74HC595 (or similar) shift register.
 It can control the display with only four pins from the Arduino.

 ## Table of Contents